buildpacks/spec/platform.md

 > The meaning of any particular instance of the word **build** must be assessed in context

 #### Rebase
-When an updated run image with the same stack ID is available, an updated app image SHOULD be generated from the existing app image config by replacing the run image layers in the existing app image with the layers from the new run image.
+When an updated run image is available, an updated app image SHOULD be generated from the existing app image config by replacing the run image layers in the existing app image with the layers from the new run image.
 This is referred to as rebasing the app, launch, and launcher layers onto the new run image layers.
 When layers are rebased, any app image metadata referencing to the original run image MUST be updated to reference to the new run image.
 This entire operation is referred to as rebasing the app image.